 - matrix of competencies, to know who and in which scope can operate on which machine,

 - service and maintenance schedule,

-- perfectly prepared technology of product, including changeovers, with exact lead times, possible replacement by other machines, types of tools used for a particular machine
+- perfectly prepared technology of the product, including changeovers, with exact lead times, possible replacement by other machines, types of tools used for a particular machine

 - properly run warehouse and inventory system and raw material- products allocation.

-7. Three best tools we recommend for a small manufacturing company /Manufacturing ERP system alternatives – easy and cheap scheduling software?
+8. Three best tools we recommend for a small business.
+ERP system alternatives – easy and cheap manufacturing scheduling software?

-You need a simple tool for simple cycles.
+It would be best if you had a simple tool for simple cycles.